BonsaiAI/bonsaiai.github.io/source/includes/cli-reference/_commands.html.md

   -h, --help  Show this message and exit.
 ```

+`bonsai -a configure` sets up authentication between you (as a user) and the server.
+This enables the server to verify your access to write Inkling code to a specific BRAIN.

+The first time that you use this command, you will see a command prompt [as below][1]:

+Navigate to the [hyperlink][https://microsoft.com/devicelogin] on any web-enabled device, and you will see [a prompt][2] to enter the code.

+Once you enter the Authentication code, you will be prompted to [log in][3] and authorize "Bonsai" to access your account.
+Click the account that you were whitelisted with to authenticate and your profile will be automatically configured to access the platform.

+Access Key (typing will be hidden): You can find your [access key][4] at [https://beta.bons.ai/accounts/settings/key][5].

+*Note: The access key you need to input here is a one-time code generated when you click "Create Access Key" on the bonsai web portal.*

+For security, you will not be able to view an access key after it has been created.
+However, you can create as many access keys as you’d like in case you need to install the CLI on multiple devices.

+**The below instructions for bonsai configure are deprecated authentication stored for reference.
+DO NOT USE the below to access the platform.**
 `bonsai configure` sets up authentication between you (as a user) and the server.
 This enables the server to verify your access to write Inkling code to a specific BRAIN.

 The fields that are requested for input are:

 Username: This is your bonsai portal username, you can find this on https://beta.bons.ai/accounts/settings under 'profile'.

-You can find your access key at [https://beta.bons.ai/accounts/settings/key][2]. *Note: The access key you need to input here is a one-time code generated when you click "Create Access Key" on the bonsai web portal.* For security, you will not be able to view an access key after it has been created.
+Access Key (typing will be hidden): You can find your [access key][4] at [https://beta.bons.ai/accounts/settings/key][5].

+*Note: The access key you need to input here is a one-time code generated when you click "Create Access Key" on the bonsai web portal.*

+For security, you will not be able to view an access key after it has been created.
 However, you can create as many access keys as you’d like in case you need to install the CLI on multiple devices.

 ## bonsai create